 To live, to really live means to accept and to relax into the insecurity of not knowing what will happen in the next moment.
 If we can trust that whatever comes our way will be good for us, we can even start to enjoy being curious about it.
 The possibility that absolutely crazy things or even miracles could happen just the next moment actually makes living a lot more fun.

-If I think about it, the most transformative experiences I had, and most of the things I treasure most in my Life have not come from myself, they have been given to me “by chance”.
-My most significant relationships came to me when I was not looking for them – or when I was actually running after another guy.
-I met him here in Brussels, where I had been sent for my job.
-My beloved cat and soul-mate, Fannie, who came up to me at the animal shelter, was a 6-months young, female, greyish tiger-type kitten, when I had planned to adopt a 2-year old, red male cat.
+If I think about it, the most transformative experiences I had, and most of the things I treasure most in my Life have not come from myself actively pursuing them, they have been given to me “by chance”.
+My most significant relationships came to me when I was not looking for them – or when I was actually running after other guys / in other relationships.
+My beloved cat and soul-mate, Fannie, walked up to me by herself at the animal shelter.
+She was a 6-months young, female, greyish tiger-type kitten, when I had planned to adopt a 2-year old, red male cat.
 I spent 3 amazing years in Spain, because my company had sent me there.
-I left my job at this company because during a course in Traditional Chinese Medicine I met a woman who was into network marketing, and offered me to be part of her network.
-Even though this turned out to not be my piece of cake, I encountered the game-changing concept of Metabolic Typing while experimenting with network-marketing (selling supplements and cosmetics) – a business that did not really resonate with me, but that Life had offered me as a way out of corporate life.
+I encountered the game-changing concept of Metabolic Typing while experimenting with network-marketing (selling supplements and cosmetics) – a business that did not really resonate with me, but that Life had offered me as a way out of corporate life.
 I got into corporate nutrition consulting because a friend from salsa asked me to take charge of his company canteen.
 While I was actively trying to get into more companies to give talks on nutrition (without much success), I got approached by schools to talk about body image to teenagers and parents – a topic and target group much closer to my heart…

-I think the time I most consciously lived in “surrender mode”, was when I went walking on the Camino de Santiago for 3 months in 2013.
-I didn’t plan my days, I just trusted in Life unfolding, following my intuition and being open.
-And just like the author in the book, I had some pretty amazing and transformative experiences, that I would have never made, if I had tried to control everything, or stay with my personal preferences.
+I consciously started practicing to live more in “surrender mode” when I walked on the Camino de Santiago for 3 months in 2013.
+I didn’t plan my days, I just trusted in Life unfolding, following my intuition and being open and receptive.
+And just like the author in the book, I had some pretty amazing and transformative experiences, that I would have never made, if I had tried to control everything or stay with my personal preferences.
 For example, one night I couldn’t find anywhere to sleep.
-Everything was full because of a running competition.
+Everything was booked out because of a running competition.
 At some point, I just accepted, and actually even enjoyed the prospect of adventure.
-In a small village, I found a little hut that used to be the village’s public bread oven.
-I installed myself there, and planned to wake up early to go for a night walk, when a group of people passed by.
-Starting a conversation with them, it turned out that they were a group of runners who had rented a big house in this same village.
+I continued walking until, in a small village, I found a little hut that used to be the village’s public bread oven.
+I installed myself there and planned to wake up early to go for a night walk, when a group of people passed by.
+Starting a conversation with them, it turned out that they were a group of runners who had rented a big house in the same village.
 They offered me their sofa to stay on.
-At first I was reluctant, because I had been so looking forward to my adventure.
+At first I was reluctant, because I had actually been looking forward to my adventure.
 Yet I accepted and not only spent a lovely evening with them, but also got saved from an unexpected thunderstorm that night, which would have made my stay in the hut very uncomfortable, and the night walk impossible.
 If you reflect about it, I am sure you will remember lots of times and episodes in your own life that confirm this concept.

-Listening to the book makes me aware how recently I have been more trying to make things happen again.
-If things are not moving at the speed that I want them to, I tend to get anxious, and think that if I do not take ANY action, nothing will ever happen or change in my life.
+Listening to the book made me aware of the times I drop back into “trying to make things happen” mode.
+If things are not moving at the speed that I want them to, I might get anxious and think that if I do not take ANY action, nothing will ever happen or change in my life.
 So I get busy, almost arbitrarily spending lots of energy here and lots of energy there.
 Yet if I am honest, things would have been about the same, if I had just relaxed.
-What if I could simply trust, that I need to go through this phase right now?
+What if I could simply trust, that I need to go through some “low times” sometimes?
 I could stop all that fight and worry and resistance, which would save me so much energy and allow myself to simply enjoy what is there and do what I do with focus and love.
 Like writing, for example.

 Surrendering to Life does not equal being passive and waiting for people to tell you what to do.
-While things can indeed “come” to you through other people, they can also come in form of an inspiration, an idea, a knowing, a feeling, a book, something you overhear on the street… which can then inspire you to take action - if you are open to do so and do not miss them, because you are too busy making plans.
+While things can indeed “come” to you through other people, they can also come in form of an inspiration, an idea, a knowing, a feeling, a book, something you overhear on the street… which can then inspire you to take action – if you are open to do so and do not miss them, because you are too busy making plans.
 It is like a dance: You do take steps, but you let yourself be guided rather than taking the lead (at least, if you are the woman ;)).
 Leading, controlling and trying to make things happen is energetically Masculine, while following, surrendering and trusting is energetically Feminine.
 Neither is better than the other, even though we sometimes judge surrender as negative, because in our mind we equal it to defeat.
 Yet, collectively some men and most women (especially those of us with a strongly developed Masculine energy) could use a bit more of Feminine energy.
 Especially if we want to conceive a baby, which is an inherently Feminine act.